 At the end of my first 24 hours in Siem Reap, my frugal ways came in at just under R 400 or $25.
 It is possible to do this even cheaper by not going to the above restaurants and eating street food.
 During the rest of my time in Siem Reap, I did discover a number of smaller local restaurants with vegetarian dishes for $2 or less.

-I'm impressed that for my measly R 400 I still managed to eat two meals at rather decent restaurants, find bed-bug free accommodation and explore the city.
-With destinations like Thailand becoming more and more saturated, hoping over to less bombastic destinations like Cambodia is an easy way for South Africans and other international travellers stretch their travel budget even further.
+I’m impressed that for my measly R 400 I still managed to eat two meals at rather decent restaurants, find bed-bug free accommodation and explore the city.
+With destinations like Thailand becoming more and more saturated, hopping over to less bombastic destinations like Cambodia is an easy way for South Africans and other international travellers stretch their travel budget even further.